 The context of the individuals

-The context of the parties may provide an initial understanding of the conflict.
+The context (reasons for conflict, concerns, etc) of the parties may provide an initial understanding of the conflict.

 Identifying the issues that cause the conflict